lucsalm/account-api/README.md

 ## Overview

 This project is my implementation of the [Rinha de Backend](https://github.com/zanfranceschi/rinha-de-backend-2024-q1) challenge.
-In essence, the challenge consists of creating an API capable of performing credit and debit transactional operations on a client's account, as well as enabling statement inquiry.
+In essence, the challenge consists of creating an API capable of performing credit and debit transactional operations on a customer's account, as well as enabling statement inquiry.
 The central theme of the challenge is concurrency control, for this reason, the implementation explores [ACID](https://www.ibm.com/docs/en/cics-tx/11.1?topic=processing-acid-properties-transactions) concepts, making use of Spring Boot control tools such as [Transactional](https://docs.spring.io/spring-framework/docs/current/reference/html/data-access.html#transaction) and [Lock](https://docs.spring.io/spring-data/jpa/docs/current/reference/html/#locking).

 ## Stack
 ![Java](https://img.shields.io/badge/java-%23ED8B00.svg?style=for-the-badge&logo=openjdk&logoColor=white)